 Unless you are booking a complex flight including several airlines (usually on an international itinerary), it just makes sense to book directly with the airline.
 It’s really easy, as most of the search engines mentioned above will take you directly to the airline site and even fill in all of the flight information for you.
 All you need to do then is pay for the flights.

 The only exception would be if the airline website is unable to book the fare that you’ve found on another website.
 This happens because the airline websites are set up to sell the fare they want to sell, not necessarily the one you want to buy.
-In this case only, I find it OK to book with another website.
+Only in this case would I find it OK to book with another website.
 Just beware that the customer service in case of a problem may be subpar when deciding if it’s worth it.

 7) Decide if the cheapest flight is really the best flight